 One of the three famous names for Bologna is “the Learned.”
 Easy to guess why!
-Bologna is home to the oldest university in the Western world, presumably founded in 1088.
+Founded around 1088, Bologna is home to the oldest university in the Western world.
 Its history is one of great thinkers in the sciences and the humanities, making it an indispensable point of reference in the panorama of European culture.
 Noteworthy students present at the university in centuries past included Dante Alighieri, Francesco Petrarca, Thomas Becket, Pope Nicholas V, Erasmus of Rotterdam, and Copernicus.
 With its five campuses in five cities of Emilia Romagna (Bologna, Rimini, Forlì, Cesena and Ravenna), UniBo today counts close to 100,000 students.… Continue reading

-Bologna owes the name ”la Rossa” to its famed red buildings and to the fact that it is the birthplace and the home of Italy’s political left.
-With its streets like embroidered cloth threaded with arches of continuous colonnades, the heart of Bologna is a giant cloister.
+Bologna owes the name “la Rossa” to its famed red buildings and to the fact that it is the birthplace and the home of Italy’s political left.
+With streets like embroidered cloth threaded with arches of continuous colonnades, now a UNESCO world heritage site, the heart of Bologna is a giant cloister.
 Above and behind its porticoes, Bologna is a rose-red city of unique churches and undiscovered palaces.
 The E.C.Co. program’s aim is its students’ cultural and linguistic immersion in the Bolognese and Italian social environment.
-Our suggestion is: explore the city, travel to other cities around Bologna and take full advantage of everything the region has to offer!… Continue reading
+We encourage students to explore the city, travel to other cities and towns around Bologna and take full advantage of everything the region has to offer!… Continue reading

 Bologna is renowned for its cuisine.
 Tortellini, tagliatelle, ragù and many other traditional dishes draw visitors to Bologna from every corner of the world.
 The E.C.Co. program helps students experience this delicious aspect of the local culture by offering an unforgettable cooking course with the chef Rita Mattioli.
 The students meet with Rita for three lessons and learn to prepare traditional (but also non-conventional) dishes.
 After each cooking session, there is a dinner for all participants, where students taste excellent wines and share their views on food, diet and well being in general.
 Rita Mattioli’s cooking course has always been one of the highlights of the E.C.Co.… Continue reading

-Bologna has an extraordinary artistic and historical heritage which can be enjoyed throughout the city.
-Aside from its treasure-filled churches, Bologna’s world-renowned Pinacoteca Nazionale is home to some of the greatest Renaissance and Baroque masterpieces in the country, including works by Raphael, Lavinia Fontana, the Carracci, Guido Reni, Guercino, and many others.
+Bologna has an extraordinary artistic and historical heritage.
+Aside from its treasure-filled churches, Bologna’s world-renowned Pinacoteca Nazionale is home to some of the greatest Renaissance and Baroque masterpieces in the country, including works by Raphael, Lavinia Fontana, the Carracci brothers, Guido Reni, Guercino, and many others.
 The E.C.Co. course Renaissance and Early Baroque Art in Bologna: From Vitale da Bologna to Domenichino and Guido Reni takes students out of the classroom and into the churches, palaces, and museums to investigate Bologna’s key role in the art world between the fourteenth and seventeenth centuries.

 Bologna is home to a world-renowned institution devoted to the promotion, study and preservation of film, the Cineteca di Bologna.
 Its Cinema Lumière screens a huge selection of movies throughout the year, with a rich program that features independent movies, rarities, classics, animated and silent films (sometimes with live music).
 Next to the theatre is the Renzo Renzi library which boasts a collection of 38,000 books, 1,100 international and Italian film journals from the Silent Era to the present, 18,000 audiovisual materials, 200,000 movie posters and more than 1,500,000 photographs.
 [The catalogue of its books and journals is available online, along with that of the audiovisual materials.]… Continue reading